-The evening after Ninh Binh I caught an overnight bus to Dong Hoi, where I was met by a taxi pick up I had arranged through a hostel in Phong Nha national park.
-Phong Nha is home to the largest cave in the world, but entrance to that cave is only for scientists and 300 tourists per year and costs $3000!
+The evening after Ninh Binh I caught an overnight bus to Dong Hoi, where I was met by a taxi pick up I had arranged through Easy Tiger hostel in Phong Nha national park.
+Phong Nha is home to the largest cave in the world, but the entrance to that cave is only for scientists and 300 tourists per year and costs $3000!
 However, the national park is littered with caves and had beautiful scenery.

 The day I arrived I met some people who wanted to visit Phong Nha cave; the longest river cave discovered so far, which was within walking distance of the hostel.
 We got enough people to go so that the boat through the cave cost £2!

 The Song Con river from the cave was the most beautiful river I have ever seen, it was so blue, and crystal clear; the photos do not do it justice!

 The boat travelled at a leisurely pace so that the trip into and back from the cave took 3 hours.
 Inside the cave, the rock formations; stalagtites and mites, were just immense, again, photos could never do it justice, but I tried!

 We all then went for food at a local restaurant and planned the rest of the day.
 A small group of us decided to explore the local villages and visit a restaurant which had a unique take on fried chicken… Mukesh (London) had his own bike and so he chauffeured me around for the day, Marc (Dutch) took Mitsuho (Japanese), and a French couple joined us.